https://www.chefspencil.com

 Mehyawa, a Persian-inspired sauce, is loved by many locals.
 When you realize how Mehyawa is made, it might not be appealing, but you don’t want to miss out on one of the best local creations when visiting Bahrain.

-To make Mehyawa, anchovies are fermented over a few days to create its unique flavor then mixed with spices such as anise, coriander, and cumin.
+To make Mehyawa, anchovies are fermented over a few days to create their unique flavor and then mixed with spices such as anise, coriander, and cumin.
 It is then blended to create a sauce-like texture that can be drizzled over other dishes.
 You can sometimes find it in the local bakeries, where it is served and spread on freshly baked Iranian bread or with reqaq – a wafer-like thin bread.

 3. Luqaimat